 Just as Sony was showing signs of becoming the good guys once again, the last few years have seen gamers become more and more disgruntled with Microsoft: while Xbox Live’s stability and huge userbase made it the platform of choice to play games such as Call of Duty and Battlefield, the communities that those games attracted also meant that the service started to become associated with foul-mouthed teenagers, macho posturing, and (most disturbingly), an abundance of racist and homophobic language.
-The less populated PSN wasn’t devoid of these things, but Xbox Live was damned by its bigger community and better versions of the kind of games that seemed to attract and even encourage such behavior, and was tarred with a worse reputation as a result.
+The less populated PSN wasn’t devoid of these things, but Xbox Live was damned by its bigger community and better versions of the kind of games that seemed to attract and even encourage such behavior.

 The stage was set perfectly for E3: sales of the Wii U had been disappointing, and there was a general sense that the Wii had been lightning in a bottle, leaving the next generation clear for Sony and Microsoft to fight it out.
 Microsoft’s E3 conference was solid, with a number of excellent games on display, but the minds of journalists and gamers was still on the DRM revelations.

-Sony were yet to comment on the issue of DRM, leading many to interpret their silence as complicity.
+Sony were yet to comment on the issue of DRM, leading many to take their silence for complicity.
 It turns out, it was a classc case of heroic showmanship – like Han Solo insisting he’s only in it for the money, only to roar into view and dispatch the Empire at the crucial moment.

 The fact that Sony also announced that they would be undercutting their rival by £100/$100 is, in the short term, probably more significant: as thorny as the issue of DRM is, price will still be the more important factor for the vast majority of potential buyers.
-It also demonstrated that Microsoft hadn’t learnt from their rival’s overpricing of the PS3, in a misguided attempt to rely on the strength of the brand to see them through.
+It also demonstrated that Microsoft hadn’t learnt from their rival’s overpricing of the PS3, in their attempt to rely on the strength of the brand.

 But Sony’s DRM stance is the more important decision, not just because it may have single-handedly saved the second-hand game industry, but for how it may have already given the company a commanding lead for this generation.
 Entertainment companies are, by nature, required to balance making people feel good with taking their money, and Microsoft recently have seemed to forget the first part of this equation.